thiw1ka/slam_project/README.md

 # slam_project
-In this project, I am self-learning and simultaneously developing SLAM, Nonlinear Optimization for robots.
+In this project, I am developing SLAM and Nonlinear Optimization for robots.
 This project is based on ROS2 frame work.